ICAERUS-EU/UC1_Crop_Monitoring/models/04_drone_simulation_v1/README.md

 ### Drone publishers

+In the next table you could see the three publishers to move the drone and the gimbal.
+The angular velocity is calculated in terms of velocity, and the altitude velocity is published in terms of distance and the gimbal orientation in grades.

 | **Component**           | **Topic**                        | **Description**                             |
 |-------------------------|----------------------------------|---------------------------------------------|
 | Angular velocity        | `/anafi/drone/gps/location`      | To specify the pitch, roll and yaw velocity |
 | Altitude velocity       | `/anafi/drone/rpy_slow`          | To move the drone up and down               |
 | Gimbal orientation      | `/anafi/camera/image`            | To adjust the gimbal orientation            |